 If you choose to switch your projects to Unicode, the ANSI/Unicode cohabitation generates some constraints: The data must be translated when switching from an encoding system to another one.
 Exchanging text strings outside the application must be adapted to take into account the new memory representation of strings (in Unicode, 1 character is coded on 2 bytes while it is coded on 1 byte in ANSI): call to API, read or write to the disk to exchange data, read or write to sockets containing strings, ...

-If you choose to switch your projects to Unicode, a wizard measuring the impact of switching to Unicode is triggered on the project during the switch to Unicode.
+If you choose to switch your projects to UNICODE, a wizard starts automatically to measure the impact of this change.